LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 -------------

 When serving a LassoApp, Lasso Server will ignore certain files based on their names.
-Though the files can be included in a LassoApp, Lasso will not serve or process the files.
+Although the files can be included in a LassoApp, Lasso will not serve or process the files.
 The following files will be ignored:

 -  Files or directories whose names begin with a period (``.``)